 - Checkpoint function of WinRunner/QTP can also be used to check for database update.

-Q #9: How to test the Stored Procedures?
+Q #9) How to test the Stored Procedures?

-Ans: Test engineer needs to follow some steps to test the Stored Procedures,
+Answer: Test engineer needs to follow some steps to test the Stored Procedures,

-First Step:- First the test engineer should understand the requirement and also the purpose of a particular Stored Procedure.
+- First, the test engineer should understand the requirement and also the purpose of a particular Stored Procedure.

-Sixth Step:- Finally, automate the tests with QTP.
+- Finally, automate the tests with QTP.

-Q #10: What are joins and mention different types of joins?
+Q #10) What are joins and mention different types of joins?

-In SQL, the types of joins are,
+In SQL, there are following types of joins: